Q. Do I need to take a math placement exam?

 Q. Do I need to complete my placement test before orientation?

 A. Yes.
-In order to help academic advisors assess your readiness for math and science courses, we require that you complete your math placement test, if applicable, at least 72 hours before orientation.
+In order to help academic advisors assess your readiness for math and science courses, we ask that you complete your math placement test, if applicable, at least 72 hours before orientation.

 Q. I took an AP Calculus Exam in high school.
 Do I need to take a placement test?